Join | Login

 Acknowledging these issues in the literature, below we summarize some of the existing psychological and interdisciplinary research on this topic, which uses a range of approaches, has a variety of strengths and weaknesses, and, with careful interpretation, can be helpful to inform future research and teaching on this issue.

 Opotow (1990) identifies how stigma and stereotyping, such as that described above, play a role in the process of moral exclusion.
 Moral exclusion takes place when people believe an outgroup is “outside the boundary in which moral values, rules, and considerations of fairness apply” (p.1).
 Once a group is excluded from another’s “scope of justice,” violent treatment of those who belong to the stigmatized group is understood by some as justified.
 The process of dehumanization is commonly used as a derogatory moral exclusion tactic in order to justify violence (see Oren & Bar-Tal, 2007).
-For example, Israel’s defense minister’s recent statements about the conflict, “we are fighting animals, not people” (Times of Israel, 2023), dehumanizes Palestinians in the process of justifying violence against them.
+For example, Israel’s defense minister’s recent statements about Palestinians, “we are fighting animals, not people” (Times of Israel, 2023), dehumanizes Palestinians in the process of justifying violence against them.

 In an older analysis of stereotyping and misperceptions among Palestinian and Israeli people as challenges to peace, White (1977) identified that some Palestinians perceived Israelis as a “growing cancer” and as “non-human,” and some Israelis viewed Palestinians as “criminals, murderers” who “don’t want peace” and “are obsessed with their determination to destroy [Israelis].”
 Palestinian and Israeli children as young as 4 years old perceive the other as “Godless” who “kills my people,” and “throws us out of our land” (Bar-tal, 1989; Brenick et al., 2007).
 In a micro-analysis of collective hatred, Yanay (2002) reviewed 200 letters containing hate speech toward left-wing Israeli individuals of the Civil Rights Movement who supported a Palestinian State and experienced aggression as a means to force conformity or unity of opinion within Israeli society.
 Yanay's (2002) interpretation of this was that misperception of outgroup members and outgroup hate led to increased pressure to conform to ingroup beliefs in this context, as they also do in some other contexts.
 Moreover, in a qualitative, interview-based study, which assessed injustice for Arab-Israeli2 and Jewish-Israeli students in Haifa, Arab-Israeli students were more than twice as likely to report that injustice took place on university campuses, in great part attributed to discrimination rather than to characteristics of individual actors, which is what Jewish-Israelis were more likely to attribute for the injustices they faced (Hertz-Lazarowitz, 2003).